 - The use you plan to make of it does not respect the limitations and exceptions provided in the Copyright Act, including fair dealing.
 Consult Exceptions to copyright and Alternatives to copyright, and Creative Commons and open access for more details.

 Course packs, Virtual Campus, or classroom use: If a permission is required for use in a print course pack, on the Virtual Campus, or in the classroom, visit the Instructors section.
 This page details the process for requests other than for use in a print course pack, on the Virtual Campus, or in the classroom.

-Article-based theses: If you wish to include in your thesis an article you have published or submitted for publication, visit the Students section.
+Article-based theses: If you wish to include in your thesis an article you have published or submitted for publication, visit the Writing a Thesis section.